-identical assets and liabilities are not traded in active markets, the Company uses observable market information for similar assets and liabilities.
+When identical assets and liabilities are not traded in active markets, the Company uses observable market information for similar assets and liabilities.
 However, certain assets and liabilities are not actively traded in observable markets and the Company must use alternative valuation techniques to determine the fair value measurement.
 The frequency of transactions, the size of the bid-ask spread, and the size of the investment are factors considered to determine the liquidity of the markets and the relevance of the prices observed in these markets.

-Investments at fair value with changes in results and with changes in other comprehensive income are recorded at fair value, based on quoted market prices when they are available, or if they are not available, based on discounted future cash flows. using market rate according to the quality of the credit and the maturity of the investment.
-When the reference prices are available in an active market, investments at fair value with changes in results and with changes in other comprehensive income are classified within level 1 of the fair value hierarchy.
+Securities at fair value through profit or loss and with changes in other comprehensive income are recorded at fair value, based on quoted market prices when they are available, or if they are not available, based on discounted future cash flows using market rate according to the quality of the credit and the maturity of the investment.
+When the reference prices are available in an active market, investments at fair value through profit or loss and with changes in other comprehensive income are classified within level 1 of the fair value hierarchy.
 If market value prices are not available or are available in markets that are not active, the fair value is estimated based on the established prices of other similar instruments, or if these prices are not available, internal techniques of valuation mainly discounted cash flow models are used.
 These types of securities are classified within level 2 of the fair value hierarchy.

-Notes to the Financial Statements For the year ended on December 31, 2020 (Amounts in Balboas)
+Notes to the Financial Statements For the year ended on December 31, 2021